doccosmos/superman/README.md

    * phot/ contains the photometry from ZTF, CRTS, ATLAS, and WISE
    * spec/ contains the DBSP and LRIS spectra
-   * kcwi/ contains the KCWI data
+   * KCWI data is available on request (too large for Github)